Linaro/lava/doc/v2/actions-boot.rst

 a custom script file should be used instead of the one specified by the device type.

+``board_selection_cmd`` can be used in the device-type to specify a command to pass the board id/serial number to OpenOCD.
+See OpenOCD documentation for details on the command to set the serial number for the interface your device type is using.

 .. code-block:: yaml

  - boot: